Published: January 17, 2020

 What has been your biggest impact with RTT?
 What are you most proud of?

-I have worked with almost 300 clients now with all kinds of issues from phobias to smoking to depression to weight loss and there are so many amazing stories of healing and the ripple effect that has had on their lives.
+I have worked with almost 300 clients now with all kinds of issues from phobias to smoking to depression to weight loss and there are so many amazing stories of transformation and the ripple effect that has had on their lives.
 What I am most proud of though is helping other women to be free of PMDD, especially because they have been told there is no cure.

 This message from one of my clients is just one of many that I have received over the past two years, which has given me goosebumps: